Transit (Seghers novel): Comparison to other works by Anna Seghers

 Critics also compared Transit to Seghers’ other works, particularly her previous novel, The Seventh Cross.
 Harry Hansen, in Red Book (July 1944), found Transit "a moving one" but felt it did not reach the same literary heights as The Seventh Cross.
 William Du Bois of the New York Times was less favorable, stating that readers who appreciated The Seventh Cross might find themselves "let down" by Transit.
 He described Seghers' characters as "symbols, not men," attributing a "Teutonic mooniness" to her narrative style that detracted from its emotional impact.

-Comparison with other popular refugee literature

-Transit stands distinct within the WWII refugee narrative genre, marked by a dispassionate storytelling approach.
-The novel’s portrayal of bureaucratic absurdity and statelessness contrasts with more personalized refugee accounts, such as: